 - I Just Want to Be Normal: Despite loving her people with everything she has, Sheena has her own desire to be just an ordinary girl.
 Once the war ends, she relinquishes Gra's rulership to Marth and then lives as a normal girl.

-- Kryptonite-Proof Suit: In Heroes, she has the Svalinn Shield skill, which nullifies anti-armor damage against her.
+- Kryptonite-Proof Suit: In Heroes, her base skill set includes the Svalinn Shield skill, which nullifies anti-armor damage modifiers against her.

-- Magikarp Power: Joins at level 1, not exactly stellar starting stats but with very good growths but not much time left to train her, even moreso in the remake where the option of killing the Gra soldiers for experience was omitted (it'll cause her to desert again).
+- Magikarp Power: Joins at level 1, with unimpressive base stats, but fairly strong growths... that she doesn't have much time left to make use of, especially in the remake where the option of killing the Gra soldiers for experience was omitted (it'll cause her to desert again).
 The Starsphere can make training her easier, thankfully.

 - No-Sell: In Heroes, she has the Svalinn Shield skill, which nullifies anti-armor effectiveness damage.
 This skill can only be given to other Knights through Skill Inheritance.

 - The Ojou: A noblewoman/princess of the Gra region when ruled by Jiol, though she's usually not one to flaunt her status, despite eventually being their queen.